Tenby

 Rent control in DC

-DC has mandatory rent control for most residential rental units built before 1976.
+DC has mandatory rent control for most residential rental units built before 1976 under the Rental Housing Act of 1985.

 RuleDC Law